Lukasa/minimalog/README.md

 * __BLOG\_ATTRIBUTION__.
 The string you want to use as the attribution, e.g.
   'Created by Barney the Purple Dinosaur, 2052.'
 * __BLOG\_DESCRIPTION__.
 A short string describing your blog for Google.

+Next, provide the information you need in order to use Disqus:

+* __DISQUS\_SHORTNAME__.
+The shortname of your Disqus forum.
+If you need help finding this information, see [here](http://docs.disqus.com/help/68/).

 In the same file, you may define any of the following.
 They will be automatically added to your sidebar.